RuoxiQin/RuoxiQin.github.io/WriteBugFreeCode.md

 notice that it is a list now, not a string.
 2. You can unzip tuple but not list.

+### Define the meaing of your variable
+Give a specific definition of your variables.
+Then you will have an assertion (or invariant).
+More importantly, you should justify whenever your **variable changes or doesn't change**.

 ### Keep the small constraints even if it may not be necessary
 In the design phase,
 try to keep the local small constraints true even if you think you have a better idea to prevent the bad things happen.